yebor974/yebor974/README.md

   A ready-to-use Laravel + Filament template with a preconfigured admin panel.
 Includes admin user invitations, temporary password flow with forced renewal, integrated Horizon, and a log viewer — ideal as a clean base for internal tools or admin backends.

 - 🧱 [**Filament Laravel Multipanel Starter**](https://filamentmastery.com/articles/laravel-filament-multipanel-starter-build-your-app-fast)
-  An extended version of the backend starter that adds a separate "member" panel — perfect for building SaaS apps with distinct backend admin and member interfaces, authentication logic, and flexible membership-oriented flows.
+  An extended version of the backend starter that adds a separate "member" panel — perfect for building SaaS apps with distinct backend admin and member interfaces.

 ## 💡 Philosophy